The Chinese mitten crab takes its name from its large, white-tipped claws, which are covered in soft fur and resemble mittens.

 However, these Asian crustaceans are anything but soft and cuddly, and have a ravenous appetite for almost anything that gets in their way.

-Their extensive burrowing leaves fragile canal and riverbanks riddled with holes leaving them vulnerable to collapse, and they can also damage drainage embankments and structures.
+Their extensive burrowing leaves fragile canal and riverbanks riddled with holes and vulnerable to collapse.
+The burrows can also damage drainage embankments and structures.

-They were first discovered in England more than 70 years ago, and it is thought they were accidentally transported here and elsewhere in Europe in the ballast of ships.
+Mitten crabs were first discovered in England more than 70 years ago, and it's thought they were accidentally transported here and elsewhere in Europe in the ballast of ships.